-FY 2015 Audit.
-The Fund's independent auditors have given the FY 2015 financial statements an Unmodified Opinion with no material weaknesses or significant deficiencies in internal control over financial reporting identified.
-The auditor's report on compliance and other matters disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 15-02, Audit Requirements for Federal Financial Statements.
-There was one management letter finding for FY 2015.
+FY 2018 Audit.
+The Fund's independent auditors have given the FY 2018 financial statements an Unmodified Opinion with no material weaknesses or significant deficiencies in internal control over financial reporting identified.
+The auditor's report on compliance and other matters disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 19-01, Audit Requirements for Federal Financial Statements.